giliard1984/xplora/README.md

 ## Setting Up & starting the frontend application

 For the frontend, please guarantee you have node 20 installed on your machine.
+Bear in mind, that I kept the UI/UX at minimum (which means I didn't focus on delivering a beautiful application, following the booking platforms out there).
 Run `yarn install`
 Run `yarn run dev`